gbouvignies/ChemEx/docs/source/start.rst

 --------------

-ChemEx a Python module for analyzing datasets from different types of NMR experiments for chemical exchange process study, the most commonly used experiments include Carr–Purcell–Meiboom–Gill relaxation dispersion (CPMG) and Chemical Exchange Saturation Transfer (CEST).
+ChemEx a Python module for analyzing datasets from different types of NMR experiments to study chemical exchange processes.
+The most commonly used experiments include Carr–Purcell–Meiboom–Gill (CPMG) relaxation dispersion and Chemical Exchange Saturation Transfer (CEST).